 - Regular presentations and discussions on the gender and equity activities performed by the CCB Member organisations will be made within the CCB Board.
 Experiences and updates will be forwarded to the CCB network.

-- During Board Meeting at Szczecin at March 2017 the CCB Board сonsidered the proposal of the secretariat to follow up the CCB Gender questionnaire from 2006 and to decided about the future steps in promotion Gender and Equity issues.
+- During Board Meeting at Szczecin at March 2017 the CCB Board сonsidered the secretariat proposal to follow up the CCB Gender questionnaire from 2006 and to decided about the future steps in promotion Gender and Equity issues for 2017.

 Links to resources, organisations and governments working with gender issues.